One Instrument to Rule Them All: The Bias and Coverage of Just-ID IV: Rejection Rates in Theory and Practice

 A related argument, appropriate for models with continuous outcomes, shows endogeneity to be constrained by plausible values for causal effects measured in standard deviation units.
-This line of reasoning is especially apt for education research where standard-deviation-denominated effect sizes are widely reported.
-The influential Tennessee STAR class size experiment analyzed in \textcite{krueger99} generated a reduction of 7 students per class, roughly one standard deviation of class size in the AL99 data.
-The STAR experiment yielded treatment effects of about $0.2\sigma$, a reasonably typical impact for educations interventions deemed to have been effective.
-At the same time, education researchers often see effect sizes as large as half a standard deviation in the outcome distribution as rare, if not implausible.
+This line of reasoning is especially apt for education research where standardized effect sizes are widely reported.
+The influential Tennessee STAR class size experiment analyzed in \textcite{krueger99}, for instance, generated a reduction of 7 students per class, roughly one standard deviation of class size in the AL99 data.
+The STAR experiment yielded treatment effects of about $0.2\sigma$, an impact typical of education interventions deemed to have been effective.
+At the same time, education researchers often view effect sizes as large as half a standard deviation in the outcome distribution as rare, if not implausible.
 Using the fact that $\frac{\sigma_{v}}{\sigma_{\epsilon}}$ is about equal to $(1-R^2_{p})$ in the AL99 data, the scenario of a half-standard deviation effect size generated by a one-standard deviation reduction in class size implies $\frac{\sigma_{v}}{\sigma_{\epsilon}}\frac{\beta}{1-R^2_{p}} = -0.5$ on the second line of \cref{eq:defovb}.
-At the same time, OLS estimates of class size effects in AL99 are mostly zero (as is often found in class size research; see e g., \textcite{hanushek86}), so the magnitude of endogeneity is capped at $0.5$.
+At the same time, OLS estimates of class size effects in AL99 are mostly zero (as is often found in class size research; see e g., \textcite{hanushek86}), so the magnitude of endogeneity is capped at $0.51$.

-Contributing to all three of these arguments is the fact that endogeneity under homoskedasticity can be split into the difference between two R-squared-like terms:
+Contributing to all three of these empirically-grounded arguments is the fact that endogeneity under homoskedasticity can be split into the difference between two R-squared-like terms:

 The square of the first term, $(\frac{\sigma_{D}}{\sigma_{Y}}\beta_{OLS})^2$, is the variation in the dependent variable accounted for by $D_i$ in an analysis-of-variance for $Y_i$.
-In microeconometric applications, this term is mostly small, as is the causal analog, $(\frac{\sigma_{D}}{\sigma_{Y}}\beta)^2$.
-This fact limits the magnitude of the difference between them.\footnote{\textcite{KeNe21} propose to bound $\rho$ in the context of estimates of the economic returns to schooling based on the view that OLS returns should exceed causal effects.
-Although this seems defensible, it's worth noting that the literature surveyed by \textcite{card01lecture} reports many \ac{IV} estimates in excess of the corresponding OLS estimates, a pattern first highlighted by \textcite{lang93}.}
+In microeconometric applications, this sort of $R^2$ term is mostly small, as is the causal analog that determines the square of the second term, $(\frac{\sigma_{D}}{\sigma_{Y}}\beta)^2$.
+The small size of these two $R^2$ terms limits the magnitude of the difference between them.
+Consistent with this claim to generality, the many IV estimates collated in \textcite{ChHa08} likewise show modest endogeneity.